lixiljp/qemu_docker_on_mac_m1/README.md

 ![13](./img/13.png)

-Close qemu window when you see the boot screen, now you created the qemu instance.
+Close qemu window when you see the boot screen, now you have created the qemu instance.

 ## Setup SSH Login